-A Beautiful Anarchy, Books, Creativity and Inspiration, Life Is Short, The Life Creative
+A Beautiful Anarchy, Creativity and Inspiration, The Life Creative

-The Artist’s Journey is an excerpt from my latest book, A Beautiful Anarchy: When the Life Creative Becomes the Life Created.
+The Art of Exclusion is an excerpt from my latest book, A Beautiful Anarchy: When the Life Creative Becomes the Life Created.
 You can get a copy of that as a paperback (with an included PDF), as a PDF only, or as a Kindle version.
 You can read, or leave, reviews on the Beautiful Anarchy Blog.

 “A Beautiful Anarchy is a manifesto that has changed how I see the world.
 Read this book if you want to make more meaningful photographs and live a more complete life.”